wernerth94/A-Cross-Domain-Benchmark-for-Active-Learning/doc/hackathon_notes.md

 - Rework the Pseudocode
   - <img height="300" src="img/tmp.jpeg" width="500"/>
 - Active Few Shot Learning (Split classes into train classes and testing classes)
-- fix seeding in other run scripts (oracle...)
 -
 ### Done
 - Checking seeding for all tabular datasets with all agents